 Completion is arising in all the sectors and industries, and higher education is not an exception.
 It has become a necessity to increase your reputation and visibility in a world driven by data flood and also compete against increasing number of other players.

-In this regard, these fifteen action plans contribute a great deal in representing your education brand to the prospective students in the right light.
+In this regard, these fifteen digital marketing action plans contribute a great deal in representing your education brand to the prospective students in the right light.
 The above mentioned strategies are relevant to 2019, and we will witness major higher education players implementing them in the coming days.